 - Preheat oven to 400º.
-Line a small jelly-roll pan or spray a baking dish with cooking spray.
+Line a small jelly-roll pan or baking dish and spray with cooking spray.

-- Lay tortillas on a flat surface and fill with 1/3 cup of chicken mixture and about 2 tablespoons of cheese.
-Roll tightly and place in prepared pan.
-Spray with cooking spray and sprinkle with course salt.
+- Lay tortillas on a flat surface and fill with ⅓ cup of chicken mixture and about 2 tablespoons of cheese.
+Roll tightly and place in prepared pan, seam side down.
+Spray all over with cooking spray and sprinkle with course salt.

 - Bake for 20 minutes until golden brown.

-- For topping, combine 1 cup greek yogurt and 2 tablespoons adobe sauce.
+- For dip, combine 1 cup greek yogurt and 2 tablespoons adobe sauce, stir to combine.